CassandraMaldonado/Cancer_diagnosis/README.md

 # PCA cancer diagnosis
-PCA analysis for breast cancer
+PCA analysis for breast cancer based on the masse's measurments.